École centrale de Nantes: Alumni

 Centrale Nantes Alumni is the alumni network of Centrale Nantes.
 Dating back to 1922, it has over 20,000 alumni today.
-It organises over 500 events per year designed to maintain ties and foster solidarity amongst its members.
-The association also helps members boost their careers, promotes the school's image and diploma, and acts as a contact point for its members with students, the school and industry.
+It organises over 500 events per year.

 Centrale Nantes Alumni is a member of the wider Centralien network which allows for joint actions for the whole Centrale community (Lille, Lyon, Nantes, Marseille, CentraleSupélec) in France and in 44 other countries.